Is $150K a Good Salary for a Single Person?

 The Takeaway

 Is $150K a good salary for a single person?
-Generally speaking, yes, earning $150,000 a year is considered an excellent salary in most places in the U.S. It surpasses the median income across all states, even in areas with high cost of living, like New York.
-But whether a $150,000 annual salary feels comfortable to you depends on how you budget your money and expenses.
+Generally speaking, earning $150,000 a year is considered an excellent salary in most places in the U.S. It surpasses the median income across all states, even in areas with high costs of living, such as New York.
+But whether you can live comfortably on an $150,000 annual salary depends on how you budget your earnings.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.